manuel-serrano/bigloo/doc/pair.md

 ### last-pair ###

-Returns the last pair in the nonempty, possibly improper, @var{list}.
+Returns the last pair in the nonempty, possibly improper, `list`.

 ### memq ###
 Returns the first sublist of `list` whose `car` is `eq?` to `obj`.